-Hong Kong contract law does not impose a general duty to negotiate in good faith, and so parties to a transaction are permitted to pursue their own self-interest.
+Hong Kong contract law does not impose a general duty to negotiate in good faith, and so parties to a transaction are permitted to pursue their own self-interest, absent fraudulent misrepresentation (see question 14).
 It is, however, possible for parties to impose an obligation to act in good faith, for example pursuant to binding heads of terms.